gsoft-inc/wl-web-configs/CONTRIBUTING.md

 ## CI

-We use [GitHub Actions]() for this repository.
+We use [GitHub Actions](https://docs.github.com/en/actions) for this repository.

-The configuration is in the `.github/workflows` folder and the build results available [here](https://github.com/gsoft-inc/wl-web-configs/actions).
+You can find the configuration is in the `.github/workflows` folder and the build results are available [here](https://github.com/gsoft-inc/wl-web-configs/actions).

 We currently have 3 builds configured:

 ### Changesets

-This action run on a push on the `main` branch, and if theirs a file present in the `.changeset` folder, will publish the new package version on npm.
+This action runs on a push on the `main` branch.
+If there is a file present in the `.changeset` folder, it will publish the new package version on npm.

 ### CI